XVII. Airmails and Commemoratives, 1949-1959

 Production: Bradbury Wilkinson & Company, London

 The whole world put out commemoratives of the Universal Postal Union’s 75th birthday in 1949, and Iraq was no exception.
 Iraq gets some credit for sticking to design elements of local interest and not reproducing the appalling flying-children-holding-hands-around-globe design like so many countries did.
 Here we have another set of mediocre designs executed well.
 Placement of the text is consistently poor and on the two lower values the oval portrait frames aren’t integrated well into the remainder of the stamps.
-The 50 fils is better in that sense but I find the combination of a portrait and some unexplained symbol (that of the postal authority?) unpleasing.
-I think criticism could also be levelled at the lack of a cohesive idea between the stamps: of the two lower values, we have a traditional mounted postman on one (so far so good) but the equestrian statue of Faisal I on the other, almost suggesting the statue had some kind of mail-delivery function.
+The 50 fils is better in that sense but I find the equal placement of a portrait and some unexplained symbol (that of the postal authority?) unpleasing.
+I think criticism could also be levelled at the lack of a cohesive idea between the stamps: of the two lower values, we have a traditional mounted postman on one (so far so good) but the equestrian statue of Faisal I on the other, unintentionally implying the statue had some sort of postal function.
 Unless perhaps the two stamps are meant to read as the progression from backwardness to modernity under the Hashemites, with horses as a unifying visual element.
 At any rate, whatever theme was being sought here isn’t continued onto the third stamp.
 There’s perhaps also mild perversity in the order of the series not being the same as the order of the kings, with Ghazi coming before Faisal I. Note that this is the sole appearance of this portrait of Faisal II, rather an unsuccessful one.
 Upon magnification, the horseman and rider on the 20 fils appear a little amateurish.

 A small mystery: what is the emblem next to Faisal II on the 50 fils?
 The introducing legislation describes it as the emblem of the UPU, which is not correct to my knowledge.